rahulmehra1994/js-crazy-parts/README.md

 In fact NaN is not equal to anything.
 The only way to confirm that something is NaN is via the function isNaN().

 # NULL is an object
-The idea of NaN — “not a number” — being a number! is crazy.
-Moreover, NaN is not considered equal to itself!

 ```javascript
 alert(typeof null); //alerts 'object'